epigen/unsupervised_analysis/config/README.md

 # Configuration

 You need one configuration file for the analyses and one annotation file for the data to run the complete workflow.
-You can use the provided example as a starting point.
 Always use absolute paths.
 If in doubt read the comments in the config and/or try the default values.
+We provide a full example including data, configuration, reuslts an report in .test/ as a starting point.

 - project configuration (config/config.yaml): different for every project and configures the analyses to be performed
 - sample annotation (sample_annotation): CSV file consisting of three columns